callej/Polly-and-Sam/README.md

 ## Solution 2
 This solution is an easier solution, which doesn't require any other math than a 7-year-old first grader would know: addition and multiplication.
-It is more generic, and it is a direct straight forward interpretation of the dialogue between Polly and Sam:
+It is more generic, and it is a direct and straight forward interpretation of the dialogue between Polly and Sam:
 - If Polly doesn't know the two numbers then the product she was told must be possible to be created by two or more of the available pairs of numbers.
 All the pairs that create a unique product can be eliminated since she would know the two numbers if she was told any of these products.
 - If Polly knows the two numbers, then the product that she was told can only be created by a unique pair of the available pairs.
 Otherwise, she couldn't know which pair that produced the product she has.
 All pairs that produce a product that also some other pair produces can be eliminated.
 - If Sam doesn't know the two numbers then the sum he was told must be possible to be created by two or more of the available pairs of numbers.
 All the pairs that create a unique sum can be eliminated since he would know the two numbers if he was told any of these sums.